SaisakthiM/Coding-Project/Dev Ops/Nginx/Nginx.md

-sound's good but think of millions of request now it's unnecessary what NGINX also can do is store the most fetched request and instead of redirecting, it just sends the data directly
+sound's good but think of millions of request now it's unnecessary what NGINX also can do is store the most fetched request and instead of redirecting, it just sends the data directly to the client if it sees that it has that data